-To establish a broad range of skills and understanding, Computing is taught across three main strands: digital literacy, computer science and information technology.
+To establish a broad range of skills and understanding, Computing is taught across three main strands: digital literacy, computer science and information technology within blocks of learning.

 As part of information technology, children learn to use and express themselves and develop their ideas through ICT for example writing and presenting as well as exploring art and design using multimedia.
 Within digital literacy, children develop practical skills in the safe use of ICT and the ability to apply these skills to solving relevant, worthwhile problems for example understanding safe use of internet, networks and email.
 In computer science we teach children